specklesystems/speckle-server/CONTRIBUTING.md

 - If you come up with nothing, **open a new issue with a clear title and description**, as much relevant information as possible: system configuration, code samples & steps to reproduce the problem.

+- Can't mention this often enough: tells us how to reproduce the problem!
+We will ignore or flag as such issues without reproduction steps.

 - Try to reference & note all potentially affected projects.

 ### Sending a PR for Bug Fixes